eonist/TestRunner/Carthage/Checkouts/Iterator/ReadMe.md

 # Iterator

-Array Iterator that can also be used with async tasks
+This iterator class can be used for iterating simple arrays, or handle async local / remote services.

 ### How does it work
 - Async iteration